mickfuzz/dyne_docs/src/terminal/docs/37-regular-expressions.md

 The easiest way to learn and practice regular expressions is to use the simple filters provided with the shell, such as grep, Sed, and AWK.
 The grep command has popped up several times already in this book.
-In this section we\'ll use an \"extended\" version named egrep, because it provides more of the features people use frequently in regular expressions.
+In this section we\'ll use an "extended" version named egrep, because it provides more of the features people use frequently in regular expressions.
 Sed and AWK were introduced in previous sections; we\'ll use Sed a lot in this one.